If you are reading this article, I assume you are looking into building an online store.

 Squarespace announcement bar

 Shopify doesn’t offer any of that.
 At least not out of the box.
-Fortunately there are plenty of free apps available.
+Fortunately there are plenty of integrations with free third party apps available.
 What they do offer in addition is an integrated functionality to run Facebook and Google Adword campaigns.

 Winner: Squarespace has great built-in features, so this point goes to them.
 But if you want to explore more email marketing solutions, check out this blog post on EmailToolTester, which takes a close look at the best newsletter services with Shopify integrations.

 Squarespace launched the Extensions marketplace in December 2019.
 The selection is still very limited, however, they mainly focus on ecommerce integrations (shipping and accounting apps, for example).
 It will be interesting to see what else there is to come.
 However, there are also official integrations that let you embed third party ‘blocks’ on your site – apps include Bandsintown, Instagram, OpenTable, and more.

 Shopify’s, on the other hand, is one of the best ecommerce app stores around.
 It’s like a features buffet, where you can pick and choose what you want from a variety of paid and free apps.
 You’ll even find some of the best free apps are built by Shopify themselves, which should remove any worries about a lack of future support for the platform.

 Winner: Shopify should almost get two extra points here because their app store is fantastic.

 If you want to run a dropshipping store, both Squarespace and Shopify provide you with integrations to let you do so.
 Squarespace’s options are slightly more limited – you have extensions with Printful, Art of Where, Sprocket and Syncee, but not much more.

 Quite the opposite with Shopify.
 They invested heavily in dropshipping by acquiring German company Oberlo, and have tons of possible apps and integrations to make it easy to dropship.